gutomaia/pyNES/README.rst

 ** pyNES 0.1.x **

-Despite all my efforts, the pyNES version 0.1.x had several limitations as it should as a proof of concept.
+Despite all my efforts, the pyNES version 0.1.x had several limitations, as it should as a proof of concept.

 Tricky limitations:
  * Sprite collision